 Brighton Launch is for young adults 18+ with challenges, who are preparing to move from school to post-school activities: employment or supported employment, further education, independent or supported living and community participation.
-Whatever the destination, we help to prepare our young adults for “lives of success.”
+Whatever the destination, we help prepare young adults for “lives of success.”
 The program runs Monday – Friday, 9:00 – 5:00, September though June.
 There is a full-time, five day/week program option or a three day/week program option.
 Program length is unlimited – students may participate in the Launch program as long as they wish to continue their development.

 To create ‘lives of success,’ we need to consider all of the factors that contribute to a well-rounded, fulfilling and complete adult life.
 The Brighton Launch program follows our proprietary TASC© (Transition to Adulthood Skills Curriculum) to provide a comprehensive, all-inclusive and integrated approach to skill acquisition in six key domains: Independent Living Skills; Workplace Skills/Job Training; Community Skills; Private Matters: Social Skills & Self-Regulation; and Foundation Skills (Language, Literacy & Numeracy).